thkoch2001/tvlfyi_depot/README.md

 Ironically, I prefer to use a Mac or a Linux as my personal computer, so hopefully the connotations associated with, `PC` aren't misleading.

+# Python Scripts or Bash Scripts?

+Let me start by saying that I enjoy shell scripting.
+I even love the spirit of shell scripting: a hacker's preferred tool for quickly piecing together logic to make his or her life easier.
+As a staunch supporter of building one's own tools, shell-scripting has been a staple of my programming career for multiple years.
+It is, however, this same hackish spirit of POSIX shell scripting that has motivated me to seek more robust tools.

+I have decided to switch to Python scripts in lieu of shell scripts to improve the code readability and maintainability, and write more powerful cross-platform installation and configuration scripts.
+While I do worry that the switch to Python will eventually dull my knowledge of shell scripts, I feel secure for a few reasons.
+Firstly, Python is widely available on most computers.
+Secondly, most of my day-to-day tasks on the CLI require shell knowledge.

+I am reluctant to leave the piping syntax behind, but I am encouraged by third-party Python libraries, such as [plumbum](http://plumbum.readthedocs.io/en/latest/), that are attempting to provide this syntactic convenience to Python.
+This should not be seen as my farewell to Bash scripting.
+That is too severe.
+Instead, I see this as a necessary upgrade for my tooling and my foray into writing more sophisticated tools for myself and others.

 # GnuPG

   1. Download public key from keyserver